National Coalition Party: Voter base

 The magazine Suomen Kuvalehti created a profile of a typical National Coalition Party voter from over 18,000 interviews in 2011: a 36-year-old lawyer or management consultant living with a family in the Helsinki metropolitan area who supports economic liberalism, conservative values and enjoys alpine skiing and golf.
-Unlike other conservative parties in Europe, the party's voters come predominantly from urban areas while rural areas tend to favor the Centre Party.
+Unlike other conservative parties in Europe, the party's voters come predominantly from urban areas while rural areas tend to favour the Centre Party.
 In 2005, the NCP had the highest proportion of female members out of the major parties.
 Membership in the party was momentarily on the rise in 2008, but declined from 41,000 to 34,000 by 2016.
 In contrast, the party had 81,000 members in 1970.
-According to 2008 polling data, the National Coalition Party was the most positively viewed party by Finns and was the most favored party among the young generation in polls conducted in 2008 and 2014.
+According to 2008 polling data, the National Coalition Party was the most positively viewed party by Finns and was the most favoured party among the young generation in polls conducted in 2008 and 2014.